elastic/elastic-package/docs/howto/update_major_package_spec.md

   value: "apache.access"
 ```

+If the value comes with an unexpected value from the collector, you can override
-Explicitly set the value in the pipeline:
+it in the pipeline:
 ```
 - set:
     field: event.dataset